 With funding from the Mellon Foundation, CLAS awards the first CLAS Mellon Dissertation Research Travel Fellowship, which supports outstanding doctoral students in the Social Sciences who need to conduct dissertation research or fieldwork in Latin America.
 The fellowship is awarded annually.

-CLAS launches a PhD Certificate in Latin American and Caribbean Studies, which provides doctoral students with documentation of interdisciplinary area studies specialization.
+CLAS launches a formal graduate certificate in Latin American and Caribbean Studies, which provides graduate students in any MA or doctoral program in the University with transcript documentation of interdisciplinary area studies specialization.